Natural Insect Repellent for Fruit Flies, Drain Flies and other Insects

 These natural insect repellent ideas are a great way to keep your fruit and vegetables safe and free of pesky insects hovering nearby so use Natural Insect Repellent for Fruit Flies, Drain Flies and other Insects.

-Last summer it was really HOT and the fruit was spoiling much faster than it used too.
+Last summer, it was HOT, and the fruit spoiled much faster than it used to.

-I decided to not only use some great natural bug spray in my home but to share with you so your fruit cold be safe!
+I decided to use some great natural bug spray in my home and share it with you so your fruit would be safe!

 Natural Insect Repellent for Fruit Flies, Drain Flies and Other Insects